-Are you making resolutions for your company for 2016?
-If your organization uses air compressors to help accomplish your work, you should make a resolution to make your compressor room EPA compliant.
+Are you making resolutions for your company for 2020 and beyond?
+If your organization uses air compressors to help accomplish your work, you should resolve to make your compressor room EPA compliant.

 What is Condensate Removal?

-Your air compressors produce condensate that is an oil/water mix.
+Your air compressors produce condensate that is an oil-water mix.
 This fluid needs to be disposed of properly.
-There are a variety of oil/water separators on the market that can accomplish the task, but the oil that is separated still needs to be disposed of properly.
-The water that is left must be clean to Environmental Protection Agency (EPA) approved levels before it can be disposed of in a drain or sewer.
+There are a variety of oil-water separators on the market that can accomplish the task, but the oil that is separated still needs to be disposed of properly.
+The water that is left must be clean to the Environmental Protection Agency (EPA) approved levels before it can be disposed of in a drain or sewer.

 Many traditional processes are unreliable, unwieldy, and costly.
-There is a way, however, to become EPA compliant that is both practical and economical.
+There is a way, however, to become Condensate Removal that is EPA Compliant and Economical that is both practical and economical.

 What is EPA Compliance?